dadavidson/devops-lab/courses/kodekloud/kodekloud-engineer-labs/tasks-linux/level-1/lab-001-custom-apache-user-setup.md

 In response to heightened security concerns, the `xFusionCorp Industries` security team has opted for custom Apache users for their web applications.
 Each user is tailored specifically for an application, enhancing security measures.
 Your task is to create a custom Apache user according to the outlined specifications:

 a.
-Create a user named **mariyam** on App Server 2 in Stratos Datacenter.
+Create a user named `ammar` on `App Server 2` in Stratos Datacenter.
 b.
-Set UID to 3120 and its home directory to **/var/www/mariyam.**
+Assign a unique UID `1194` and its home directory to `/var/www/ammar`.

 ------------------------------